-Logical and Critical Thinking – Improve your logical and critical thinking skills and demonstrate to employers that you understand the key concepts of the subject.
+Improve and develop your logical and critical thinking skills with a FutureLearn short course and demonstrate to employers that you understand the key concepts of the subject.

 Adaptability, or flexibility, is the ability to embrace change and challenges with a positive, resourceful attitude.

 We all face unexpected problems in the workplace, but those with strong adaptability skills are able to approach these calmly and find solutions quicker than those who might be less flexible.

 Also, as the modern workplace is constantly evolving, having a level of resilience to these changes and an ability to view them as opportunities rather than obstacles is an attractive asset to employers.